CER-REC/energy-futures-vis-avenir-energetique/readme.md

 ## Changelog

+* 2016-11-17 - Added a data ingestion and validation routine.
+Raw data should be placed under `public/rawCSV`, valiated data is written to `public/CSV`, and the tool can be run with `npm run ingest`.
+See `JS/validation/Ingest.coffee`.
+* 2016-11-17 - Resolved a memory leak related to JSDOM.
 * 2016-11-07 - Created a server side component for image rendering, which eliminates any possibility of browser-side rendering bugs and addresses several known issues.
 * 2016-10-20 - Installed an updated set of Canada's Energy Future 2016 data.
 This is an early release of the new update, which does not include the LNG and Constrained scenarios.
 The user interface for these scenarios has been temporarily hidden.
 The previous generation data remains available in the repository, but is not integrated into the app right now.
 * 2016-10-05 - The query url is now kept consistent as users navigate back and forth between the different visualizations as well as when the order of the provinces (in visualization 1) and the sources (in visualization 2) change.